sunchengzhu/md/docs/axon-hardfork.md

     You should see an output similar to this following:

+   `height: 6` indicates that the nodes are producing blocks normally.
+Querying with `axon_getHardforkInfo` and receiving `"result": {}` implies that hardfork is disabled.

    ```
    No process found listening on port 8001
    No process found listening on port 8002
    No process found listening on port 8003
    No process found listening on port 8004